jtoxification/game-helpkit/README.md

 ## Upload Notes
 First game on the implementation list is Star Citizen, but many of these troubleshooting tasks aren't game-specific.
+(I know the directory structure kinda sucks!
+I'm working on it!)

 ## License
 Copyright (C) 2022 jtoxification aka Just Some Rando for the Star Citizen Community.